SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 For example, the definition of the term ***credential*** is *evidence of authority, status, rights, entitlement to privileges, or the like*.
 To elaborate, the presence of an attribute section top-level issuee, `i`, field enables the ACDC to be used as a verifiable credential given by the *Issuer* to the *Issuee*.

-One reason the issuee, `i`, field is nested into the attribute section, `a`, block is to enable the *Issuee* AID to be private or otherwise selectively disclosable.
+One reason the issuee, `i`, field is nested into the attribute section, `a`, block is to enable the *Issuee* AID to be private or partially or selectively disclosable.
 The *Issuee* may also be called the *Holder* or *Subject* of the ACDC.
 But here we use the more semantically precise albeit less common terms of *Issuer* and *Issuee*.
 The ACDC is issued from or by an *Issuer* and is issued to or for an *Issuee*.
 This precise terminology does not bias or color the role (function) that an *Issuee* plays in the use of an ACDC.
 What the presence of *Issuee* AID does provide is a mechanism for control of the subsequent use of the ACDC once it has been issued.
 To elaborate, because the issuee, `i`, field value is an AID, by definition, there is a provable controller of that AID.
 Therefore that *Issuee* controller may make non-repudiable commitments via digital signatures on behalf of its AID.
 Therefore subsequent use of the ACDC by the *Issuee* may be securely attributed to the *Issuee*.

 Importantly the presence of an issuee, `i`, field enables the associated *Issuee* to make authoritative verifiable presentations or disclosures of the ACDC.
 A designated *Issuee*also better enables the initiation of presentation exchanges of the ACDC between that *Issuee* as *Discloser* and a *Disclosee* (verifier).